Define and Measure Risk - Graphite Connect

 Measure Risk - Graphite

-Leveraging a risk matrix can help you rate each risk consistently.
+Leveraging a supplier risk matrix can help you rate each risk consistently.
 A matrix is a tool that evaluates the probability of a risk occurring and its potential consequences.
-Assigning a score to each risk on the matrix allows you to prioritize and determine which risks require immediate attention (see probability and impact matrix below).
+Assigning a score to each risk on the supplier risk matrix allows you to prioritize and determine which risks require immediate attention (see probability and impact matrix below).

 Measure Risk - Graphite